 Continuing to work in health care administrative positions, the opportunity to teach presented itself in 2004 when her son, David, who attend Hodges (formerly known as International College), recommended she reach out to the university.

-“He was on campus one day, and I don’t know if they were starting up the School of Allied Health, but he said, ‘Mom, give them a call,’ and I did,” she explained.
+“He was on campus one day, and I don’t know if they were starting up the School of Health Sciences, but he said, ‘Mom, give them a call,’ and I did,” she explained.